-You're making a distinction which is without real significance except as it reveals a certain cultural squeamishness about taking a long hard look at the phenomenon which is religion.
-We and our media tend to reserve the term religion for people and traditions we approve: Christianity, Judaism, Buddhism; while cult is reserved for the likes of the Moonies, the Church of God and the People's Temple, activities of which the society does not fully approve.
-Yet, until the fatal day when the community drank cyanide, the People's Temple remained an accredited member of the Disciples of Christ, a mainline Protestant denomination.
+It's a distinction without a significant difference and rather revealing of a cultural squeamishness about taking a long hard look at the phenomenon which is religion.
+We and our media tend to reserve the term religion for people and traditions we approve: Christianity, the Church of God and the People's Temple, activities of which the society does not fully approve.
+Yet, until the fatel day when the community drank cyanide, the People's Temple remained an accredited member of the Disciples of Christ, a mainline Protestant denomination.
+I would suggest that the difference between a cult and a religion is not a distinction based on social value, one would hardly call Naziism a cult; but, rather, a distinction based on intensity and size.
+Cults are small groups of religious people who are a little hotter about their faith than ordinary congregations and who feel that they alone will be redeemed or that they alone possess The Truth.